 The Conference of African Legal Process and the Individual opened in Addis Ababa on Monday, April 19.

-The Conference of African Legal Process and the Individual opened in Addis Ababa on Monday, April 19.
+Background: The Conference of African Legal Process and the Individual opened in Addis Ababa on Monday, April 19.
 Organized by the Economic Commission for Africa (ECA), it is being attended by jurists from 41 members states - plus observers from International Organizations with affiliate interests.
 The Conference was opened by Ethiopian Justice Minister Akalewort Habtewold, accompanied on the executive platform by such eminent African personalities as Conference Chairman Justice Nii Amaa Ollennu, President of the Ghana National Assembly; ECA Executive Secretary Robert Gardiner; Chief Justice of Nigeria Sir Adetekunbo Ademola; and President of the Supreme Court Alphonese Boni of the Ivory Coast.

 Shown speaking in this film are ECA Secretary Gardiner and Algerian Counsellor Yahia Cherif.